Collaboration with Nazi Germany and Fascist Italy: Estonia

 On Aug.
 28, 1942, the Germans formed the volunteer Estonian Waffen-SS Legion.
 Of the approximately 1,000 volunteers, 800 were incorporated into Battalion Narva and sent to Ukraine in the spring of 1943.
 Due to the shrinking number of volunteers, in February 1943 the Germans introduced compulsory conscription in Estonia.
 Born between 1919 and 1924 faced the choice of going to work in Germany, joining the Waffen-SS or Estonian auxiliary battalions.
 5,000 joined the Estonian Waffen-SS Legion, which was reorganized into the 3rd Estonian Waffen-SS Brigade.

 As the Red Army advanced, a general mobilization was announced, officially supported by Estonia's last Prime Minister Jüri Uluots.
 By April 1944, 38,000 Estonians had been drafted.
-A portion was drafted into the 3rd Waffen-SS Brigade, which was enlarged to division size (20th Waffen-SS Division: 10 battalions, more than 15,000 men in the summer of 1944) and incorporated also most of the already existing Estionian units (mostly Eastern Battalions).
-The younger ones were conscripted into other Waffen-SS units.
+Some went into the 3rd Waffen-SS Brigade, which was enlarged to division size (20th Waffen-SS Division: 10 battalions, more than 15,000 men in the summer of 1944) and also incorporated most of the already existing Estonian units (mostly Eastern Battalions).
+Younger men were conscripted into other Waffen-SS units.
 From the rest, six Border Defense Regiments and four Police Fusilier Battalions (Nos.
 286, 288, 291, and 292).

 The Estonian Security Police and SD, the 286th, 287th and 288th Estonian Auxiliary Police battalions, and 2.5–3% of the Estonian Omakaitse (Home Guard) militia units (between 1,000 and 1,200 men) took part in rounding up, guarding or killing of 400–1,000 Roma and 6,000 Jews in concentration camps in the Pskov region of Russia and the Jägala, Vaivara, Klooga and Lagedi concentration camps in Estonia.

 Guarded by these units, 15,000 Soviet POWs died in Estonia: some through neglect and mistreatment and some by execution.